dgraph-io/dgraph-docs/content/dgraph-overview.md

 - **Facet** metadata: the Address relation is qualified with a property specifying the Address relationship started on February 20, 2022.
 -->

 Dgraph supports [JSON]({{< relref "mutations/json-mutation-format" >}}) data as both a return structure and an insert/update format.
 In Dgraph JSON nesting represents relations among nodes, so `{ "name":"Bob", "homeAddress": { "Street":"123 Main st" } }` efficiently and intuitively represents a Person node, an Address node, and a relation (called "homeAddress") between them.

 In addition, Dgraph supports [RDF triples]({{< relref "mutations/triples/" >}}) as an input and outpup format.

 Dgraph relationships are directed links between nodes, allowing optimized traversal from node to node.
 Dgraph allows a bidirectional relation via directed relationships in both directions if desired.

-## App developers and data engineers work together seamlessly
+## Application developers and data engineers work together seamlessly
 Dgraph allows a particularly smoooth interaction among data teams or experts and data consumers.
 GraphQL's flexibility empowers data consumers to get exactly the data they want, in the format they want it, at the speed they need, without writing custom REST APIs or understanding a new graph query language.

 Database experts can focus on the data, schema and indexes, without maintaining a sprawling set of REST APIs, views, or optimized queries tailored to each data consumer or app.

-## Hosting options
-Dgraph is typically deployed as a service in the cloud (Graph as a Service) - [click here to get started in minutes](https://cloud.dgraph.io/).
-This is the fastest and easiest way to get started with Dgraph, and is recommended since it includes hosting, security, monitoring, support, and upgrades, from the Dgraph team.

-- **Managed**: Our **Dgraph Cloud** offering provides the flexibility and performance of a horizontally-scalable and distributed graph database with native GraphQL services out of the box, so you don’t need to configure and manage VMs, pods, containers, servers, firewalls, monitoring, load balancers, API gateways, or HTTP endpoints to power a modern data infrastructure.

-   To learn more about Dgraph Cloud, see the [Dgraph Cloud Overview](https://dgraph.io/docs/cloud/introduction).

-- **Self-hosted**: For organizations who require or prefer to **keep data on premise,** or in their own cloud-based servers, dgraph can also be downloaded and installed as a docker image, or as a binary to install directly on a Linux machine.

 ### Dgraph Cloud Cluster Types

  - **Shared Instance**: Dgraph Cloud with [shared instances](https://dgraph.io/graphql) is a fully-managed graph database service that lets you focus on building apps, not managing infrastructure.
 This is a fast and easy way to get started with GraphQL, and does not require any graph database knowledge to start and run.

     Shared instances run in a common database using Dgraph multi-tenancy.
 Your data is protected but you share resources and will have limited scale.

-    Try [[this ]](https://dgraph.io/tour/graphqlintro/2/) to define a GraphQL schema, insert and query data in just a few minutes.
+    Try the [Introduction to GraphQL](https://dgraph.io/tour/graphqlintro/2/) tutorial to define a GraphQL schema, insert and query data in just a few minutes.

 - **Dedicated instances** run on their own dedicated hardware to ensure consistent performance.
 This option extends the capabilities of the lower-cost shared instances to support enterprise, production workloads, and includes a high availability option.

-Dgraph's cloud offering is currently available in AWS and Google Cloud (GCP), with an Azure version coming soon.
-## Internal architecture
+## Dgraph Architecture
 Dgraph scales to larger data sizes than other graph databases because it is designed from the groud up to be distributed.
 Therefore Dgraph runs as a cluster of server nodes which communicate to form a single logical data store.
 There are two main types of processes (nodes) running: Zeros and Alphas.

 - **Dgraph Zero** server nodes hold metadata for the Dgraph cluster, coordinate distributed transactions, and re-balance data among server groups.

 - **Dgraph Alpha** server nodes store the graph data and indices.
 Unlike non-distributed graph databases, Dgraph alphas store and index "predicates" which represent the relations among data elements.
 This unique indexing approach allows Dgraph to perform a database query with depth N in only N network hops, making it faster and more scalable for distributed (sharded) data sets.

+{{<figure class="smallimage" src="/images/overview/dgraph-architecture.png" title="Dgraph Internal Architecture" alt="Architecture of Dgraph">}}

 In addition, people use common tools to define schemas, load data, and query the database: